jeremyf/take-on-development/chapters/bundler.md

 Assuming I am satisfied with my preliminary inspection I then stage and commit only the Gemfile.lock, commenting that I ran `bundle update`.[^run_a_script_then_commit].
 I rely on git and the focused commit to ensure that I can revert my Gemfile.lock; Passing tests never guarantee that something works.
-This is most evident to me when I update a Gemfile.lock and issues are found a day or so later.
+This is most evident I update a Gemfile.lock and issues are found a day or so later.

+Also consider the more targeted `bundle update <gem_name(s)>`.
+This command will keep all explicit locks except for the named gem(s).
+The named gem(s) will be updated along with those gem's dependencies.

 <!-- footnotes  -->
 [^gemfile_lock]: If you are working on your own gem, make sure to not checking in your local Gemfile.lock.
 [More from Yehuda Katz, creator of Bundler can be found at [http://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/](http://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/).